Construction Law and Mechanic's Liens

 Our firm takes great pride in crafting dispute resolution strategies that will best meet our clients' objectives.
 Skilled in arbitration, mediation, negotiation and courtroom litigation, you can count on us to find the method that will serve your short- and long-term goals effectively.

-We invite you to call 720-962-6010 or contact us online to schedule a free initial consultation with one of our experienced Colorado lawyers.
-We are available in our Littleton office between 8:30 a.m. and 5:30 p.m., Monday through Friday, with meetings at other times and locations available by appointment.
+We invite you to call 720-962-6010 or contact us online to schedule a 30 minute initial consultation with one of our lawyers for just $100.
+We are available in our office between 8:30 a.m. and 5:30 p.m., Monday through Friday, with meetings at other times and locations available by appointment.

 Attorney Jean Arnold is fluent in American Sign Language (ASL).